guettli/frow--fragments-over-the-wire/README.md

 * Input validation needs to be done on the server side anyways.
 No need to re-invent this in the frontend.
 If you use a library like the django forms library you get both in one step: A form in HTML format and a way to validate the input the server receives.
 * You can stick to one programming language.
 I like Python, it is simple and obvious.
 If I can avoid JavaScript, than I will do it.
 * Testing form and input handling is simplified.
 For example you can use fake client to test your form handling [Django Client.post()](https://docs.djangoproject.com/en/dev/topics/testing/tools/#django.test.Client.post).
+* SEO: You can be sure that all content which is not loaded ondemand/lazy is visible and indexable by search engine bots.
+Modern search engines can execute JavaScript, but it is bit unclear how far this goes.
+If you send JSON from the server to the client, it could be the case that a search engine does not index this data properly.

 Drawbacks of html-over-the-wire: